SergeyMakeev/sergeymakeev.github.io/posts/2023-9-18-00-GitHubOverviewPart1.md

 It turned out to be blazing fast (~40 CPU cycles per allocation) and solved most of the problems caused by "Typical C++ Builshit".
 And of course, I shamelessly named it `smmalloc`, which stands for Sergey Makeev Memory Allocator :)

-Please note that modern memory allocators (like `mimalloc` & co) should be able to handle arbitrary-sized allocations reasonably very well, so you might not get too much performance benefits in that case.
+Please note that modern memory allocators (like `mimalloc` & co) should be able to handle arbitrary-sized allocations reasonably well, so you might not get too much performance benefits in that case.
 But if you still rely on a default OS memory allocator, it totally makes sense to give `smmaloc` a try, especially if your application is doing millions of small allocations per second.